simeononsecurity/simeononsecurity.ch/content/articles/secure-email-startmail-protonmail-tutanota/index.en.md

 - **Anonymous sign-up** without requiring personal information, enabling users to create accounts without revealing any identifiable data, ensuring maximum **anonymity and privacy**
 - **Self-destructing messages** for added security, allowing users to set a time limit for how long an email can be accessed, ideal for confidential or time-sensitive information
 - **Support for PGP encryption** with external users, facilitating encrypted communication with users outside of ProtonMail, making it a versatile and **interoperable secure email solution**
-- **Import and export of PGP keys** for compatibility, providing users the flexibility to use their existing PGP keys with ProtonMail, ensuring **seamless integration** with existing encrypted communication setups
+- **Import and export of PGP keys** for compatibility, providing users the flexibility to use their existing PGP keys with ProtonMail, ensuring **smooth integration** with existing encrypted communication setups
 - **Bridge for desktop clients**: Allows use of ProtonMail with Thunderbird, Apple Mail, and Outlook
 - **Tor accessibility**: Access via Tor network for enhanced anonymity